 Quality analytical measurements with poor field duplicate precision may point to sampling problems or heterogeneous samples and thus not representative of ambient conditions.
 To ensure the representative data quality indicator is correct, field duplicates must be collected within 15 minutes and 15 meters of each other, where the sample matrix is assumed to be homogeneous.
 Evaluation of field duplicate and accuracy data will provide information if there is error in the hypothesis that the sample is homogeneous.
 If field duplicate data exceeds precision limits and accuracy data is acceptable, the sampling design may be in error and the data may not represent the environmental conditions for which it was collected.
-If field duplicate data is accurate.
+If field duplicate data indicates Representativeness is acceptable, data users may assume other project data is accurate.